Monday, December 23, 2024

 And if the final provisions of the draft (11134) come into force, then all defendants whose property is currently under arrest can go to court and have such arrest lifted.

 “Like Project 11185, these two initiatives are aimed at legitimizing the deforestation of protected areas.
 Well, how can there be a “bona fide purchaser” if the plot is located in the forest or on the coast?
 Moreover, the proposed changes will lead to the abolition of already seized land plots within the framework of existing criminal proceedings!
-For years, the prosecutor's office has been suing for the preservation of coastal strips or protected areas - but here they want to actually throw this work into a landfill.
+For years, the prosecutor's office has been suing for the preservation of coastal strips or protected areas - but here they want to essentially throw this work into a landfill.
 As for me, completely opposite changes need to be made here.
 Land taken out of circulation, endowed with natural characteristics or inextricably linked with sensitive protected objects.
 Of course, information about this should be in the cadastre, and entered there according to a simplified procedure,” says Petr Testov, an analyst at the Ukrainian Environmental Group NGO, indignantly.

 If we talk about “bona fide” purchasers and seizures of plots, then it was thanks to this tool that the prosecutor’s office managed to save the Belichansky forest.
 And this not only helped preserve the ecocide of the capital.
 The forest helped shape Kyiv's defense line in 2022.
 The trial of these cases lasts more than 15 years.

 In fact, in the conditions of digitalization, when there is a State GeoCadastre, land plots must have established restrictions on alienation so that property does not suddenly disappear from the ownership of the state or community and unnoticed by the owner - the state or community.
-And colossal resources – the work of prosecutors and judges – would not be spent on protecting such property.
+And colossal resources—the work of prosecutors and judges—would not be spent on protecting such property.

 And about.
 Chairman of the State GeoCadastre Dmitry Makarenko claims that most problems arise precisely because of insufficient filling of the cadastre: “The State GeoCadastre is responsible for state-owned agricultural lands and the state allocates funds for the inventory of state-owned lands.
 Here, the completeness of the cadastre depends both on the information provided by the Ministry of Defense and on the information provided by the Ministry of Natural Resources or the Ministry of Culture.
 As for other categories, information should be provided by state administrations, administrations of nature reserves, and the like.
 In addition, local government bodies should be primarily interested in making an inventory of communal property lands.”